-When I began studying nutrition in the early 1990s, I had no idea how much there was to learn, or how much I would come to love the subject.
-Because – and let’s get existential here – understanding human nutrition is about understanding how we as a species evolved to claim our place in the natural world.
+When I first began to study nutrition, I had no idea how much there was to learn, or how much I would come to love the subject.
 Food and nutrition are fundamental to who we are and how we function.
+Understanding human nutrition is about understanding how we as a species evolved, and how nutrition changed our bodies – from the size of our guts to the size of our brains.

-The value of food cannot be overstated: our bodies are built from food.
-It’s what keeps us breathing, moving, thinking.
-It’s also what can make us ill.
+The value of food cannot be overstated: your body is built from what you give it.
+It’s what keeps you breathing, moving, thinking.
+It’s also what can make you ill.

-Feed Your Brain is about how food affects the brain and mental health.
+I specialise in mental health and diet.
 This is the area of nutrition that I find most fascinating, though in reality, nutrition and the brain cannot be separated from nutrition and any other part or system of the body.
 To understand diet and mental health is to understand diet and the gut; to understand the gut is to understand the immune system.
 You can’t separate the immune system from the hormonal system, or metabolism from muscle.
 The body works as a complete ecosystem, and the whole is always greater than the sum of its individual parts.

 I learned all that not just from studying, and from seeing clients, but from personal experience.
 I wasn’t always into nutrition, and I wasn’t always healthy.